mgao6767/frds/docs/source/algorithms/garch.rst

 ---------------

-Another issue is that we want to ensure that in the estimation, condition variance does not blow up to infinitity or becomes zero.
+Another issue is that we want to ensure that in the estimation, condition variance does not blow up to infinity or becomes zero.
 Hence, we need to construct bounds for conditional variances during the GARCH(1,1) parameter estimation process.

 To do this, we can calculate loose lower and upper bounds for each observation.